86asuk/86asuk/README.md

 #### Web Developer

-I'm a Front-End developer who is passionate about making errorfree websites with 100% client satisfaction, I have a passion for learning sharing my knowledge with others as publicly as possible.
+I'm a Front-End developer who is passionate about making error free websites with 100% client satisfaction, I have a passion for learning sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal oriented and always work an end goal in mind.
 Over the past years, I created some websites for my clients.
 I pride myself on doing quality work and maintain excellent communication.
 Most of the time I work with WordPress but some technologies I enjoy working with include ReactJS, JavaScript as well as PHP.

 Skills: REACT / JS / HTML / CSS